 toughest critics, the reading public.

-As a result, an Author, and the traditional
+As a result, an Author, and the self-publishing

-publisher to whom the work may yet be submitted, are both better
+firm to whom the work may yet be submitted, are both better able

-able to make an informed decision as to whether or not the
+to make an informed decision as to whether or not the tale

-tale should (or would) be considered for publication in book form,
+should (or would) be considered for publication in book form, based

-based on the contents and quantity of the Author's fan mail.
-If
+on the contents and quantity of the Author's fan mail.
+If you choose

 with the ideal venue from which